codex-academy/codeX_Feb2015Intro/debug_tools.md

 These are just a few of the things you can do in Chrome's DevTools.
 Other browsers have similar capabilities, but sometimes you need to install a plugin.
 In Firefox you can install the excellent Firebug plugin to get developer support.

-### Sublime Text
+### Text Editor

-Sublime Text editor is a text editor with lots of nice features which make your life as a developer much easier.
+[Atom](https://atom.io/) is a text editor with lots of nice features which make your life as a developer much easier.
+(Another popular editor is [Sublime Text](http://www.sublimetext.com/).
+It's free to download and try, but you need to buy a license for continued use.)

-A few of those features includes:
+A few of those features include:

-* Basic code completion - based on content in your file
+* Basic code completion, based on content in your file
 * Syntax highlighting
 * HTML tag completion
 * HTML file basic templates

 Let's try some things:

-* Create a file called index.html, and open it in Sublime text
+* Create a file called index.html, and open it in your text editor
 * At the first line in the file type `html`
 * Press `tab`
 * What happened?